Beyond Housing opens coffee shop in Pagedale

 “We think this is a bit of a bright spot,” said Chris Kreymeyer.
 “This is, wow, look what`s happening in a place we didn`t think things can happen and how do we lift this up and say, yeah we have some exciting things happening in St. Louis and had we build on it everyone wants our region to be better and healthier and stronger,” he said.

-Since Beyond Housing started in 2008, Kreymeyer said the community has seen success in not just developments and job opportunities but also its schools!
+Since Beyond Housing started in 2008, Kreymeyer said the community has seen success in not just developments and job opportunities but also its schools.
 More kids graduating and going on to college.
 Beyond Housing is already working on the next development.
 It hopes to have financing secured in the next 6 months to build a sit-down restaurant where people can treat themselves to a nice dinner.
 They hope to open it within the next 18 months and then look into starting up an ice cream shop.